 “How can dying become a conscious act?
 When the person facing terminal or life-threatening illness chooses to use the dying process as a way toward a more present and loving opportunity for spiritual awakening, that person has entered the path of conscious dying.
 This choice offers a chance for profound healing not only to the person facing death, but also to the family, loved ones, and caregivers involved.” -Dr. Martha Watson

 The breadth of my work is rooted in guiding you toward an all-embracing response to a life filled with spiritual vibrancy.
 I help you live with intention within all aspects of the human experience.
 Blending mysticism, spiritual discernment, contemplation, and Jungian psychology in spiritual direction, I guide spiritual seekers to discover their place within all of existence.
 As a death care companion, I support the Death Journeyer and their loved ones as they navigate personal choices and meaningful alternatives within the dying process.
 I also assist families within the direct experience of the loss of a loved one, orienting and empowering them toward meaningful after-death care.
-My emphasis on conscious dying is viewed as just one part of living a whole, spiritually vibrant, and all-embracing life.
+My emphasis on conscious death care is viewed as just one part of living a whole, spiritually vibrant, and all-embracing life.

 “Death is not the opposite of life but a part of it.”

 “Life is eternal, and love is immortal, and death is only a horizon, and a horizon is nothing save the limit of our sight.” -Rossiter Worthington Raymond

 As a Death Midwife, I help to hold the energy within the dying process.
 It is an honor and privilege to sit in vigil with someone at the threshold of death.
 I aid the dying and their families to create sacredness within this space and provide spiritual support for all those held within this experience.
 I also assist families in making conscious decisions for after-life care.
-Additionally, I have been privileged to co-steward a unique conservational burial cemetery in Ohio.
+Additionally, I have been privileged to co-steward a unique conservational burial cemetery in Ohio for many years.
 The combined efforts of this work feed and sustain me and truly reflect the heart of EverAfter’s mission.